workspedia/C-Primer-Plus/3 Dealing with data.md

 module modulus model
 *** order of operation: operator precedence and associativity

+Division Diversions
+If both operands are integers, C++ performs integer division.That means any fractional part of the answer is discarded, mak- ing the result an integer.
+If one or both operands are floating-point values, the fractional part is kept, making the result floating-point.

 4 type conversions
 profusion
 (1) conversion on initialization and assignment